sslover/node-express-api-boilerplate/readme.md

 	npm install

-6) We now need to setup a Git repository and Heroku app.
+6) We now need to setup Git, a Github repository, and a Heroku app.

+First we'll start tracking it with Git:

 	git init
 	git add .